 Sports betting is among the many gaming options available to Illinois bettors.
 Currently, there are 10 retail casinos within the state, and thousands of video gaming terminals (VGTs) at truck stops, bars, etc.

-Thanks to bill SB 690, six more casinos can be built in Illinois, including a mega-casino in downtown Chicago.
+Thanks to the Illinois Gaming Expansion bill, six more casinos can be built in Illinois, including a mega-casino in downtown Chicago.

 Here’s what you need to know to gamble in Illinois legally.